plone/training/addons.rst

 We're not doing this with the conference-site since the lingua franca of the plone-community is english.

 We would use http://pypi.python.org/pypi/plone.app.multilingual for this.
-It is the successor of Producs.LinguaPlone (which only works with Archetypes).
+It is the successor of Products.LinguaPlone (which only works with Archetypes).

 Summary